 “By having the public aware we can fight for more laws and regulations regarding plastic and ultimately protect our streams and human health,” Woodburn says.
 “It’s important to become more conscious of the waste we’re using and what our choices are as consumers.”

-Hill and Woodburn helped install traps in Winkler’s Creek, a tributary of the New River, and Middle Fork of the New River located near Boone, North Carolina.
+Hill and Woodburn helped install traps in Winkler’s Creek, a tributary of the Middle Fork of the New River located near Boone, North Carolina.
 They’ve also installed two more in Tennessee in the Doe River in Roan Mountain and Buffalo Creek in Elizabethtown, which are tributaries of the Watauga River.

 The systems are designed to capture macroplastics, such as plastic bags, styrofoam cups, single-use straws and other trash items.
 With time, light breaks down these plastics into smaller pieces known as microplastics.